BYU-PCCL/Jedi/README.md

 Variance in q-values is relatively constant throughout the entire training experience, ranging from a maximum standard deviation of 0.01 to .1.
-    +**Idea:** Perhaps it's possible to train with a loss function that minimizes q-error and maximizes q-variance.
+-**Idea:** Perhaps it's possible to train with a loss function that minimizes q-error and maximizes q-variance.

 Q-Explorer (Sampling according to Q-values)